For information on transcripts and grading, please visit the Academic Policies page.

 Online Classes, Technology Requirements and Access

-Get answers to your questions: How do I log in to my online course?
+Get answers to your questions: How do I access Canvas and log in to my online course?
 What is Zoom and how do I access it?
-What is CE Link and how do I access it?
 Read the FAQs on our Registration Help page.

-In general, RISD CE students in courses meeting 36 hours or more qualify for educational discounts on software and hardware purchases.
-Eligibility requirements may vary, depending on the manufacturer or vendor.
-Usually, the manufacturer or vendor will require you to email or fax a copy of your registration statement.
+In general, RISD CE students in courses meeting 18 hours or more qualify for educational discounts on software purchases.
+Eligibility requirements may vary, so be sure to consult the specific website for student discount pricing manufacturer or vendor.
+Usually, the manufacturer or vendor will require you to email or upload a copy of your enrollment notification.

 Museum, Library and Nature Lab